Special Interest Group

 Physical therapists in a broad variety of settings, from acute care, rehabilitation, skilled nursing facility, out-patient, to home health and hospice, may encounter patients with life limiting conditions.
 As part of the care team, we offer interventions and treatment to maximize function, comfort and quality of life.

-The Purpose and Mission of our SIG
+The Purpose of the Hospice and Palliative Care SIG

-The Mission of the Hospice and Palliative Care SIG is to create a forum for persons whose skills and knowledge concerning palliative care and end of life issues can be enhanced to benefit the profession of physical therapy by:
+Mission: To create a forum for persons whose skills and knowledge concerning palliative care and end of life issues can be enhanced to benefit the profession of physical therapy by:

 - Providing education to members.